knigawkl/knigawkl.github.io/_posts/2025-03-07-97-Things-Every-Data-Engineer-Should-Know.md

-## "Key lessons from "97 Things Every Data Engineer Should Know" by Tobias Macey"
+## Key lessons from "97 Things Every Data Engineer Should Know" by Tobias Macey

 The evolving landscape of data engineering demands a nuanced understanding of technical principles, architectural patterns, and operational best practices.
 Drawing from insights in *97 Things Every Data Engineer Should Know* by Tobias Macey, this report synthesizes critical lessons across data storage, infrastructure design, quality assurance, and system scalability.
 Below, we explore these themes in depth, supported by actionable strategies and real-world applications.